 Dogmas were/are created to control and manipulate those who do not posses wisdom – or often not even enough knowledge – and to “pacify” that human subconscious impulse/urge to gain knowledge, become wise.

-Opinions are non-dogmatic forms of believe, I like to call them “brain farts“.
-Like believes they have not been proven factual, evidence is not required, nor is logic or reason.
+Opinions are non-dogmatic forms of belief, I like to call them “brain farts“.
+Like belief they have not been proven factual, evidence is not required, nor is logic or reason.

 Thinking about different “esoteric” words and descriptions to group these thinking skills, one could also say that “Critical Thinking” (analytical) and “Convergent Thinking” (logical) is more “headspace” based and “Creative Thinking” and “Divergent Thinking” (intuitive, unconventional, where alternative new ideas come to existence) is more “heartspace” based.
 You might have noticed that this way of grouping places one fast (first mode) and one slow (second mode) “thinking skill” together in each of these two groups.

 In can imagine some of the visitors of Roel’s World are frowning right now and wonder:

 “But wait … isn’t thinking “headspace”, not “heartspace?“

 ⚇ With “headspace” people generally mean processes related to mental, cerebral processes, “thought” (reason, logic, analysis, et cetera) with the brain as physical center (energy core).

 ♡ With “heartspace”people generally mean processes related to feeling (intuition, emotion, “healing power of love”, sensory experiences, et cetera) with the heart as physical center (energy / magnetic core).